 |

-Helps identify readiness gaps |
+Helps identify capability gaps |

-Helps measure AI success |
+Helps track AI success over time |

 Why AI readiness matters